-HAMILTON, Bermuda, September 25, 2017 (BUSINESS WIRE) -- American Overseas Group Limited (BSX: AOREF.BH) (Pink Sheets: AOREF.PK) (“AOG” or the “Company”) today reported consolidated net loss available to common shareholders of $8.2 million, or $182.08 per diluted share, for the six months ended June 30, 2017.
-This compares to consolidated net loss available to common shareholders of $12.1 million, or $273.96 per diluted share, for the six months ended June 30, 2016.
+HAMILTON, Bermuda, September 24, 2018 (BUSINESS WIRE) -- American Overseas Group Limited (BSX: AOREF.BH) (Pink Sheets: AOREF.PK) (“AOG” or the “Company”) today reported consolidated net loss available to common shareholders of $2.4 million, or $51.30 per diluted share, for the six months ended June 30, 2018.
+This compares to consolidated net loss available to common shareholders of $8.2 million, or $182.08 per diluted share, for the six months ended June 30, 2017.

-The results for the six months ended June 30, 2017 were largely the result of losses from the Company’s reinsurance of Puerto Rico-related credits in its financial guaranty segment.
-Book value per share at June 30, 2017 was $1,355.07, a decline from the book value per share of $1,530.98 at December 31, 2016.
+Year over year improvement in results were driven by improved results associated with the Company’s reinsurance of Puerto Rico-related credits in its financial guaranty segment.
+Book value per share at June 30, 2018 was $1,230.37, a decline from the book value per share of $1,308.58 at December 31, 2017.

-For the six months ended June 30, 2017, the Company had an operating loss of $13.4 million, or $297.14 per diluted share, compared to an operating loss of $5.5 million, or $124.84 per diluted share for the six months ended June 30, 2016.
-Operating income for the property and casualty segment in 2017 was $4.3 million, compared to the $5.7 million operating income in 2016 for this segment.
-The financial guaranty segment had operating losses of $14.9 million for the first six months of 2017, largely driven by losses from the Company’s reinsurance of Puerto Rico-related credits.
-This compares to financial guaranty operating losses of $6.5 million in the first six months of 2016.
-Interest expense on debt of $1.2 million was $0.6 million lower for the first six months of 2017 as compared to the first six months of 2016, due to debt reduction.
+For the six months ended June 30, 2018, the Company had an operating loss of $1.5 million, or $32.4 per diluted share, compared to an operating loss of $13.4 million, or $297.14 per diluted share for the six months ended June 30, 2017.
+Operating income for the property and casualty segment in 2018 was $1.4 million, compared to the $0.3 million operating income in 2017 for this segment.
+The financial guaranty segment had operating losses of $3.9 million for the first six months of 2018, compared to financial guaranty operating losses of $14.9 million in the first six months of 2017.

-Net earned property and casualty premiums were $1.8 million for the first six months of 2017, which is comparable to $1.9 million for the same period in 2016.
-Loss and loss adjustment expenses were $2.5 million for the first six months of 2017, which was $0.9 million higher than the same period in 2016.
-This was caused by higher loss costs and includes both prior year development and current year losses.
-This contributed to the overall decline for the property and casualty segment, from operating income of $5.7 million in 2016 to operating income of $4.3 million in 2017.
+Net earned property and casualty premiums were $1.4 million for the first six months of 2018, which is 22% lower compared to $1.8 million for the same period in 2017.
+Loss and loss adjustment expenses were $0.9 million for the first six months of 2018, which was $1.5 million lower than the same period in 2017.
+Operating income in the property and casualty segment increased $1.1 million primarily due to improved underwriting margin.

-The legacy financial guaranty portfolio of American Overseas Reinsurance Company Limited continues to run-off satisfactorily, notwithstanding loss reserve increases mainly due to the Company’s continued exposure to Puerto Rico credits.
-The financial guaranty operating loss of $14.9 million in 2017 compares to an operating loss of $6.5 million in 2016.
+The legacy financial guaranty portfolio of American Overseas Reinsurance Company Limited (“AORE”) continues to run-off satisfactorily, notwithstanding loss reserve increases mainly due to the Company’s continued exposure to Puerto Rico credits.
+The financial guaranty operating loss of $3.9 million in 2018 is significantly lower than the operating loss of $14.9 million in 2017 primarily due to reduced unfavorable development on outstanding losses.

-Operating expenses of $6.9 million were $1.3 million lower in the first six months of 2017 as compared to the first six months of 2016.
-This is mainly reflective of the cost saving initiatives implemented by the Company in 2016 and 2017.
+Operating expenses of $7.0 million were comparable in the first six months of 2018 as compared to the first six months of 2017 of $6.9 million.

 As part of its ongoing capital management efforts, the Company will continue to redirect excess capital within the group to debt reduction unless other compelling opportunities present themselves.